Espen Lind

 Espen Lind (born 13 May 1971) is a Norwegian record producer, songwriter, singer, and multi-instrumentalist.
-He is one half of the production team Espionage, and together with his long time partner Amund Bjorklund he has written and/or produced songs for artists like Taylor Swift, Beyoncé, Train, Jennifer Hudson, Emeli Sande and Selena Gomez.
+He is one half of the production team Espionage, and together with his long time professional partner Amund Bjorklund he has written and/or produced songs for artists like Taylor Swift, Beyoncé, Train, Jennifer Hudson, Emeli Sandé and Selena Gomez.
 Espen has also been a mentor on the Norwegian version of The Voice.

 Solo records

-Espen Lind released his first solo album, Mmm...Prepare To Be Swayed, in 1995 under the moniker, 'Sway'.
+Espen Lind released his first solo album, Mmm...Prepare to Be Swayed, in 1995 under the moniker "Sway".
 Only released in Norway, it received mixed reviews and sold approximately 5,000 copies.
-His commercial breakthrough came in 1997 with the single "When Susannah Cries" which was a hit in several European and Latin American countries, including Norway where it was number one for six weeks.
+His commercial breakthrough came in 1997 with the single "When Susannah Cries", which was a hit in several European and Latin American countries, including Norway, where it was number one for six weeks.
 His second album Red went on to sell more than 100,000 copies in Norway, and 350,000 copies worldwide, earning Lind three Norwegian Grammy awards (Spellemannprisen) in 1998, including Artist of the Year.

 2000 saw Lind releasing his third album, This Is Pop Music, and the singles "Black Sunday" and "Life Is Good".
-The album also contains a duet, "Where the Lost Ones Go," with Norwegian singer Sissel Kyrkjebø.
+The album also contains a duet, "Where the Lost Ones Go", with Norwegian singer Sissel Kyrkjebø.
 The album reached gold status in Norway but was generally perceived to be a commercial disappointment compared to its predecessor.
-After a 3-year break Lind released a new single, "Unloved," in December 2004, followed by the album April, in January 2005.
+After a 3-year break Lind released a new single, "Unloved", in December 2004, followed by the album April, in January 2005.

 In 2006, Lind, together with fellow Norwegian artists Kurt Nilsen (World Idol winner), Alejandro Fuentes and Askil Holm released the concert album Hallelujah Live, featuring songs from the foursome's solo records as well as several songs by other artists, most notably a cover version of Leonard Cohen's "Hallelujah".

-Lind released a new single, "Scared of Heights," in May 2008.
+Lind released a new single, "Scared of Heights", in May 2008.
 His fifth album titled Army of One was released on 23 June 2008.

 In January 2009, he received the award "Årets Spelleman" (artist of the year) at the Norwegian Grammy Awards.